Low Histamine Alcohols and Cocktails - Ingredients

 You may also have a reaction to gluten or corn if you have MCAS.

-Packaged mixers are full of colors, artificial flavors, and preservatives.
-All these aren’t great if you have MCAS or Histamine Intolerance.
+Packaged mixers are full of artificial colors, artificial flavors, and preservatives.
+And none of that is great if you have mast cell or histamine reactions.

-Here are the mast-cell and histamine triggering ingredients for one popular brand: Citric Acid, Sodium Citrate, Sodium Benzoate (Preservative), Red 40, Natural and Artificial Flavors, Blue 1
+Here are the mast cell and histamine triggering ingredients for one popular brand:

 On top of this, grenadine has high fructose corn syrup.